FBI seizes retired general's data related to Qatar lobbying

 Shortly after the blockade was announced, then-President Donald Trump appear to side against Qatar.

-The court papers say Allen played an important role in shifting the U.S.’s response.
-Specifically, authorities say Allen lobbied then National Security Advisor H.R.
+The court papers say Allen played an important role in shifting the U.S.’ response.
+Specifically, authorities say Allen lobbied then-National Security Adviser H.R.
 McMaster to have the Trump administration adopt more Qatar-friendly tone.

 In a June 9 email to McMaster, Allen said the Qataris were “asking for some help” and wanted the White House or State Department to issue a statement with specific language calling on all sides of the Gulf diplomatic crisis to “act with restraint.”